Vislink Technologies Inc (NASDAQ:VISL) Short Interest Update

-A hedge fund recently bought a new stake in Vislink Technologies stock.
-Virtu Financial LLC bought a new position in shares of Vislink Technologies Inc (NASDAQ:VISL) during the 2nd quarter, according to its most recent disclosure with the SEC.
-The institutional investor bought 199,549 shares of the company’s stock, valued at approximately $123,000.
-Virtu Financial LLC owned 1.36% of Vislink Technologies as of its most recent SEC filing.
-1.06% of the stock is currently owned by institutional investors.
+An institutional investor recently raised its position in Vislink Technologies stock.
+Renaissance Technologies LLC grew its position in shares of Vislink Technologies Inc (NASDAQ:VISL) by 72.1% during the fourth quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The fund owned 735,973 shares of the company’s stock after buying an additional 308,356 shares during the period.
+Renaissance Technologies LLC owned about 1.81% of Vislink Technologies worth $187,000 as of its most recent SEC filing.
+1.06% of the stock is owned by institutional investors.

-Vislink Technologies (NASDAQ:VISL) last released its quarterly earnings results on Wednesday, May 27th.
-The company reported ($0.54) earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($1.20) by $0.66.
-The business had revenue of $5.35 million for the quarter.
-Vislink Technologies had a negative net margin of 74.31% and a negative return on equity of 194.75%.
+Vislink Technologies (NASDAQ:VISL) last issued its quarterly earnings data on Wednesday, May 27th.
+The company reported ($0.54) earnings per share for the quarter, beating analysts’ consensus estimates of ($1.20) by $0.66.
+Vislink Technologies had a negative return on equity of 194.75% and a negative net margin of 74.31%.
+The firm had revenue of $5.35 million during the quarter.

 Vislink Technologies, Inc engages in the design, manufacture, and deployment of end-to-end live video communications solutions worldwide.
 The company designs, develops, and distributes TV news and broadcast microwave video systems under the IMT brand for broadcast, sports/entertainment/education, public safety, and defense markets, as well as provides engineering, integration, installation and commissioning services.